Unboxed-Software/solana-course/content/transfer-hook.md

-    /// Create an `ExtraAccountMeta` from a list of seed configurations, representing
+    /// Create an `ExtraAccountMeta` PDA for an external program from a list of seeds

-    /// a PDA for an external program

-    ///

     /// This PDA belongs to a program elsewhere in the account list, rather